 Mannu GS, Zaman MJ, Gupta A, Rehman HU, Myint PK.
 Evidence of lifestyle modification in the management of hypercholesterolemia.
 Curr Cardiol Rev. 2013;9(1):2-14.

 Marz W, Wieland H. HMG-CoA reducatse inhibition: anti-inflammatory effects beyond lipid lowering.
 Herz.
 2000;25(6):117-125.

-> Melmed.
-Williams Textbook of Endocrinology, 12th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier.2011.
+Melmed.
+Williams Textbook of Endocrinology.
+12th ed.
+Philadelphia, PA: Elsevier Saunders; 2011.

-> National Cholesterol Education Program.
+National Cholesterol Education Program.
 Executive summary of the third report of the National Cholesterol Education Program (NCEP) expert panel on detection, evaluation, and treatment of high blood cholesterol in adults (Adult Treatment Panel III).
 JAMA.
 2001;285(19):2486-2497.

 Nutrition Committee of the American Heart Association.
 AHA Dietary Guidelines.
 Revision 2000: A Statement for Healthcare Professionals.
 Circulation.
 2000;102:2284-2299.

 Penumathsa SV, Maulik N. Resveratrol: a promising agent in promoting cardioprotection against coronary heart disease.
 Can J Physiol Pharmacol.
 2009;87(4):275-286.